 The browser needs to get faster.
 The first browser was created almost 30 years ago.
-Since then, the browser has moved from its past as a simple document viewer towards a future as a fully-featured application platform.
-But those applications are testing the limits of current browsers, especially on devices like smartphones.
-To support those applications, browsers need to adapt to modern hardware… they need to go parallel.
+Since then, the browser has moved from its past as a simple document viewer toward a future as a fully featured application platform.
+But these applications are testing the limits of current browsers, especially on devices like smartphones.
+To support them, browsers need to adapt to modern hardware; they need to go parallel.

-In this talk, Lin explains how the browser works today.
-She’ll share what browser vendors need to do over the next few years to ensure their browsers (and the web itself) meet the upcoming demands.
+Lin Clark explains how the browser works today and what browser vendors need to do over the next few years to ensure their browsers (and the web itself) meet upcoming demands.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?